moonflash/tv-releases/README.md

 ## Production ?

-- there is just an simple Github Actions example of how to deploy this code on AWS with DockerSwarm implementation.
-Since it's not going to production i left Database to be inside Swarm that would otherwise go to RDS...
+- there is just a simple [GitHub Actions example](.github/workflows/production.yml) of how to deploy this code on AWS with a Docker Swarm implementation.
+Since it's not going to production I left the database inside Swarm, which would otherwise go to RDS...